MarineEvoEcoLab/Lab_Resources/Protocols/EecSeq.md

 * Carefully remove and discard the ethanol.
 Try to remove all residual ethanol without disturbing the beads.
 * Dry the beads at room temperature, until all of the ethanol has evaporated. **Caution: over-drying the beads may result in dramatic yield loss.**
 * Remove the plate/tube from the magnet.
-* Thoroughly resuspend the beads in 31 μl of 10 mM Tris-HCl (pH 8.0).
-Volume needed depends on the number of captures.
-Calculate 10 μl per capture plus an aliquot for checking the probes concentration using Qubit.
+* Thoroughly resuspend the beads in 31 μl of 10 mM Tris-HCl (pH 8.0). **However,** volume needed depends on the number of captures.
+Calculate 20 μl per capture plus an aliquot for checking the probes concentration using Qubit.
-* Incubate the plate/tube at room temperature for 2 min to allow the DNA to elute off the beads.
+* Incubate the plate/tube at room temperature for 5 min to allow the DNA to elute off the beads.
 * Place the plate/tube on a magnet to capture the beads.
 Incubate until the liquid is clear.
 * Transfer 30 μl of the clear supernatant to a new plate/tube and proceed to next step.